dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

   </mapping>
 ```

-A successful response returns the Iri of the mapping.
-However, the Iri
+A successful response returns the IRI of the mapping.
+However, the IRI
 of a mapping is predictable: it consists of the project Iri followed by
 `/mappings/` and the `knora-api:mappingHasName` submitted in the JSON-LD (if the name
 already exists, the request will be rejected).
 Once created, a mapping